-II.
+IV.
 Community development in multiethnic communities

-2.1.
+4.1.
 Strengthening the Capacity of the NGOs in Rural Area

-The project aims at strengthening the capacity of the NGOs in rural area to answer the needs of local communities and is complementary to the project "Developing the capacity of NGOs in rural area to answer the local needs".
+The project aimed at strengthening the capacity of the NGOs in rural area to answer the needs of local communities and is complementary to the project "Developing the capacity of NGOs in rural area to answer the local needs".

 The target group is represented by non-governmental organizations in 10 rural communities in the counties of Alba, Bacău, Mureş, Sălaj, Timiş, Tulcea.
-The project starts from the local needs, offering to community based organisations the appropriate frame for institutional development, tailored to their own needs.
+The project started from the local needs, offering to community based organizations the appropriate frame for institutional development, tailored to their own needs.

-The activities envisaged by the project are various: training sessions for 20 individuals active in non-governmental organisations in 10 rural communities in Romania, in order to develop skills in writing project proposals, project management and the management of
+The activities envisaged by the project were various: training sessions for 20 individuals active in non-governmental organizations in 10 rural communities in Romania, in order to develop skills in writing project proposals, project management and the management of partnerships, a presentation session of the SAPARD program for